MetabolicAtlas/MetabolicAtlas/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 - [ ] The changes are tested on multiple models and browsers
 - [ ] Tests verifying the changes are added
 - [ ] The same data as before is returned by the API
-- [ ] The changes does not affect the deployment
+- [ ] The changes do not affect the deployment
 - [ ] The changes does not reduce the performance

 **Additional context**